MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 Add new entity to oauth2PermissionGrants

 ### [New-MgOrganizationCertificateBasedAuthConfigurationByRef](New-MgOrganizationCertificateBasedAuthConfigurationByRef.md)
 Navigation property to manage certificate-based authentication configuration.
 Only a single instance of certificateBasedAuthConfiguration can be created in the collection.

 ### [New-MgPolicyActivityBasedTimeoutPolicy](New-MgPolicyActivityBasedTimeoutPolicy.md)
-Create new navigation property to activityBasedTimeoutPolicies for policies
+The policy that controls the idle time out for web sessions for applications.

 ### [New-MgPolicyClaimMappingPolicy](New-MgPolicyClaimMappingPolicy.md)
-Create new navigation property to claimsMappingPolicies for policies
+The claim-mapping policies for WS-Fed, SAML, OAuth 2.0, and OpenID Connect protocols, for tokens issued to a specific application.

 ### [New-MgPolicyFeatureRolloutPolicy](New-MgPolicyFeatureRolloutPolicy.md)
-Create new navigation property to featureRolloutPolicies for policies
+The feature rollout policy associated with a directory object.

 ### [New-MgPolicyFeatureRolloutPolicyApplyTo](New-MgPolicyFeatureRolloutPolicyApplyTo.md)
 Nullable.
 Specifies a list of directoryObjects that feature is enabled for.

 ### [New-MgPolicyHomeRealmDiscoveryPolicy](New-MgPolicyHomeRealmDiscoveryPolicy.md)
-Create new navigation property to homeRealmDiscoveryPolicies for policies
+The policy to control Azure AD authentication behavior for federated users.

 ### [New-MgPolicyPermissionGrantPolicy](New-MgPolicyPermissionGrantPolicy.md)
-Create new navigation property to permissionGrantPolicies for policies
+The policy that specifies the conditions under which consent can be granted.

 ### [New-MgPolicyPermissionGrantPolicyExclude](New-MgPolicyPermissionGrantPolicyExclude.md)
 Condition sets which are excluded in this permission grant policy.